OlivierLD/raspberry-coffee/Raspberry.Droid/AstroComputer/README.md

 - See <https://developer.android.com/training/basics/firstapp/building-ui>

 ## TODO
-Do it with the Maven coordinates of the `AstroComputer`.
+Do it with the Maven coordinates of the `AstroComputer`, without the duplicated code in the Android App itself.